tinythings/sysinspect/docs/global_config.rst

         master is unreachable.
 Monitor ``journal.size`` and the journal eviction warnings to avoid data loss during prolonged outages.

+    Reliability guarantees by mode:

+    - ``independent``
+      - local execution is allowed to continue while transport is unavailable
+      - durable result traffic is retained and replayed later
+      - delivery is **at-least-once**, so duplicate result messages are possible
+      - completed cycles are cleared only after the Master returns ``CycleAck``
+      - if reconnect is disabled or reconnect attempts are exhausted, execution may continue with transport offline and backlog accumulating locally

+    - ``follow``
+      - transport health is treated as execution health
+      - transport/protocol failure may stop the current minion instance
+      - no execution-independence guarantee is made while the Master is absent

     Default is ``independent``.

 ``master.reconnect``